 Performance Accountability & Feedback check-ins shall be completed quarterly and documented in Workday.
 The quarterly check-in cycle shall be followed as outlined in the Performance Accountability & Feedback Model Checklist.

-Check in and goals shall be recorded in Workday by the end of the month following the end of the quarter.
+Check-ins and goals shall be recorded in Department of Administrative Services human resource information system (HRIS) by the end of the month following the end of the quarter.

-Any employee may prepare written comments or rebuttal to their evaluation within 30 calendar days of receiving the check-in which shall be included in the check-in within Workday and become part of the official record.
+Any employee may prepare written comments or rebuttal to their evaluation within 30 calendar days of receiving the check-in which shall be included in the Workday check-in and become part of the official record.

-Performance check-ins may be appealed by classified employees under the grievance review process described in State HR Policy 70.005.05.
+Performance check-ins may be appealed by classified unrepresented employees under the grievance review process described in State HR Policy 70.005.05.

 Agencies may provide for an appeal process for management service employees in which the agency head shall be the final step.